HONDA CRF450L (2019 - on) Review

 We don't currently have any owners' reviews of the Honda CRF450L.

 With a claimed 67mpg, obviously depending on the type of riding and terrain the CRF has a theoretical tank range of 110 miles thanks to its larger 7.2l fuel tank.

 In terms of value for money, at the time of release the CRF450L was priced at £9,469 you really have to want one.
 In fact as a package it’s highly capable, enjoyable to ride and oozes Honda’s trademark quality.
 The only elephant in the room is the price.

-Given that the CRF450L is based on the proven MX version the spec is high with good quality fully adjustable suspension and brakes.
+Given that the CRF450L is based on the proven Honda CRF450R MX version the spec is high with good quality fully adjustable suspension and brakes.
 The clear dash is concise and easy to read and the LED lights, indicators and mirrors feel part of the package – not after thoughts.
 The speedometer, horn, brake-light switch and mirrors all meet legal requirements.

-The CRF450L styling
+Honda CRF450L styling

 This 2019 Honda enduro bike includes the durable film-insert graphics and stream lined bodywork which comes from the new-gen CRF-R model directive.
 Also included in the same styling is the rear mudguard, side panels, bash plate and a larger radiator volume and electric fan are hidden by svelte side shrouds.

 |Rear suspension||Showa Monoshock with Honda Pro-link system, 300mm travel|